Kerry Kennedy: Honors

+Kennedy received the Gold Mercury International Award 2006 for her humanitarian efforts in a ceremony at the Victoria and Albert Museum in London.

+In 2017, Kennedy received the Medal for Social Activism from the World Summit of Nobel Peace Laureates in Bogotá, Colombia for "her impactful efforts on communities throughout the world as a result of her life-long devotion to the pursuit of equal justice."

 Personal life

-On June 9, 1990, she married Andrew Cuomo at age 30 in the Cathedral of St. Matthew the Apostle in Washington, DC.
-They have three daughters: twins Cara Ethel Kennedy-Cuomo and Mariah Matilda Kennedy-Cuomo (born 1995), and Michaela Andrea Kennedy-Cuomo (born 1997).
-Kennedy and Cuomo divorced in 2005.
+On June 9, 1990, she married Andrew Cuomo at age 30 in the Cathedral of St. Matthew the Apostle in Washington, D.C..
+She walked alone in the aisle, declining offers from several relatives (including one from her uncle Ted) to be walked down the aisle out of respect to her father.
+She and Cuomo have three daughters: twins Cara Ethel Kennedy-Cuomo and Mariah Matilda Kennedy-Cuomo (b.
+1995), and Michaela Andrea Kennedy-Cuomo (b.
+1997).
+During her 15-year marriage to Cuomo, from 1990 to 2005, she was known as Kerry Kennedy-Cuomo.
+Kennedy and Cuomo separated in 2003, and divorced in 2005.

-Acquittal on drugged-driving charges

 In July 2012, Kennedy allegedly sideswiped a tractor trailer on Interstate 684 in Westchester County.
 On the morning of July 13, 2012, Kennedy was found in her white Lexus.
 A police report said Kennedy had trouble speaking, was swaying and told an officer that she may have accidentally taken a sleeping pill earlier that day.
 In a court appearance on July 17, 2012, Kennedy said local hospital tests found no traces of drugs and that her doctor believed she had suffered a seizure.
 Kennedy pleaded not guilty to driving while impaired.
 Kennedy was charged by state police with leaving the scene of an accident.
 A toxicology report filed on July 25, 2012, said zolpidem was found in a sample of her blood taken when Kennedy was arrested, at which point Kennedy released a statement saying in part, "The results we received today from the Westchester County lab showed trace amounts of a sleep aid in my system, so it now appears that my first instinct was correct.
 I am deeply sorry to all those I endangered that day, and am enormously grateful for the support I have received over the past two weeks."
 Kennedy said she did not remember anything after entering a highway to go to a gym and before she found herself at a traffic light with a police officer at her door.
+On January 23, 2014, Judge Robert Neary ruled that the drugged-driving case against Kennedy would move forward.
+On February 20, 2014, jury selection for her trial began.
+Kennedy was not present, and was instead in Brussels and the Western Sahara conducting human rights advocacy.
+Sixty-two people were interviewed for the six-person panel.
+Kennedy admitted to having been in a car wreck 18 months before the incident, as well as suffering a head injury that required medication.
+Kennedy was acquitted of the charges on February 28, 2014.